timothymayor/myHNGinternship/README.md

 # myhnginternship
-This page is going to chronicle my journey and experiences throughout the HNG Internship 6, beginning from StartNG!
+Herein chronicles my journey and experiences throughout the HNG Internship 6, beginning from StartNG!
 I am very grateful to be part of the programme.
-I believe it's going to be a very wonderful experience for me.
+I believe it's going to be a very remarkable experience for me.
 I look forward to becoming a better software developer, with capabilities in Frontend & Backend development, as well as Machine Learning after the Internship!

 Follow my activities here;